MRHist3814/week-three/notes.md

 * Something went wrong.
 I clicked 'create project' and it put all three columns of data from .csv file into a single column.

 * Eventually found the problem.
 The layout was defaulted to 'tabs' not 'commas.'
 Changing that fixed it.
-(Screenshot 1).

 * Ended up with slightly different numbers of results due to uncertainties of what to cluster, but hopefully this isn't an issue.